PFAS + PFOS Scrub and Destroy by Electro-Kinetic Graphite Electrodes

 The PZT disc elements are made by; www.americanpiezo.com and were found to be very reliable and not affected by the extremely volatile electro-chemistry incident to the wetted outside cylindrical surfaces of their product. ( H + OH hydroxyls ) in the presence of high frequency kinetic strain.
 They behave very well considering.

-Whereas with the Teflon tape re-positioned & wrapped around the outside circumference of individual electrodes exclusively without bridging between any adjacent electrodes,.
+Whereas with the Teflon tape re-positioned & wrapped around the outside circumference of individual electrodes exclusively without bridging between any adjacent electrodes.

 HF gas was observed to be generated in the outgassing.
 The graph above shows the HF gas response over time.
 The sensor response time is 5 seconds per gas bump which matches the response time of the HF-10 sensor.